Sync with a remote Git repository (fetch, pull, update)

 If you have a multi-repository project, an additional drop-down appears letting you choose the repository.

 Select the branch from which you want to pull changes into the branch that is currently checked out.
-By default, the current remote branch is selected.
+By default, the remote branch tracked by the current local branch is selected.
+If you specify a different branch, PhpStorm will remember your choice and display this branch by default in the future.

 If you need to pull with options, click Modify options and choose from the following: